-So Pip gets back from being hanged upside down by a terrifying escaped convict, only to find that his sister has been out looking for him, that she is furious he's been gone so long, and that she plans to use the Tickler on him.
-The Tickler is her favorite torture device.
-It is a wax-ended cane.
+- Anyway, Pip gets back from being hanged upside down by a terrifying escaped convict, only to find that his sister has been out looking for him, that she's furious he's been gone so long, and that she plans to use the Tickler on him.

-Pip stuffs his buttered bread (a.k.a. dinner) down his pants without Joe or his sister noticing.
-They think he's eaten it whole, and his sister threatens to make him drink tar water to make him digest better.
+- At dinner, Pip secretly stuffs his buttered bread down his pants, which sounds awfully greasy to us.
+They think he's gulped it whole, and his sister threatens to make him drink tar water to make him digest better.

-Oh, by the way, it's Christmas Eve, and Pip has to stir the Christmas pudding for a long time.
-He doesn't have an opportunity to pilfer food for his convict.
-Shucks.
+- Oh, by the way, it's Christmas Eve, and Pip has to stir the Christmas pudding for a long, long time, which means he doesn't have an opportunity to pilfer more food for his convict.